Seattle - Vancouver (142 miles)

 Banff National Park - Drumheller - Calgary (249 miles)

-Proceed to Bow fall and begin your adventure at the biggest and deepest lake around Banff National Park- Lake Minnewanka and Two Jack Lake.
-Enjoy leisure time around the city of Calgary after taking a photo at Calgary Tower.
-Tour to Drumheller and discover the biggest dinosaur.
-Visit Royal Tyrrell museum and Hoodoos.
-Overnight at Calgary.
+We will proceed to Bow Fall, Lake Minnewanka and Two Jack Lake.
+We will enjoy leisure time around the city of Calgary after taking a photo at Calgary Tower.
+Next we will head to Drumheller, discover the biggest dinosaur, visit Royal Tyrrell museum and Hoodoos.
+We will stay overnight in Calgary.